Collaborative Learning via Prediction Consensus: Introduction

-\paragraph{Our contributions.} Our contributions can be summarized in the following aspects: \begin{itemize}[leftmargin=1cm, itemsep=1pt,topsep=0pt,parsep=0pt] \item We propose a novel collaborative learning algorithm based on prediction-consensus, which effectively addresses statistical and model heterogeneity in the learning process. \item Our learnt, non-symmetric trust scheme provably mitigates negative impacts from low-quality participating agents. \item We show theoretically that consensus can be reached via our algorithm and justify the conditions for good consensus to be achieved. \end{itemize}
+\paragraph{Contributions.} The key contributions of our work can be summarized in the following aspects: \begin{enumerate}[leftmargin=1cm, itemsep=1pt,topsep=0pt,parsep=0pt] \item We propose a novel collaborative learning algorithm based on prediction-consensus, which effectively addresses statistical and model heterogeneity in the learning process, and provably mitigates the negative impact of low-quality participating agents. \item Our algorithm is able to significantly reduce communication overhead and privacy-sensitive information sharing in comparison to other collaborative learning methods while achieving superior empirical performance. \item We show theoretically that consensus can be reached via our algorithm and justify the conditions for good consensus to be achieved. \end{enumerate}